Sarcoma in Children

 Some sarcomas can be completely removed by surgery.
 More aggressive chemotherapy or radiation is typically reserved for high-grade sarcomas that have larger tumors or have spread to other parts of the body.

-Fortunately, children with pediatric sarcoma often respond better to treatment than adults and thus have a better prognosis.
+Fortunately, children with sarcoma cancer often respond better to treatment than adults and thus have a better prognosis.
 The prognosis of children with sarcoma is described in terms of the five-year survival rate based on how much a tumor has spread.

 Localized Spread: Limited to the part of the body where it originated; 81% five-year survival rate